MiLandry/Landry-Enterprise-Specification/readme.md

 ## The Landry Enterprise Specification

-The Landry Enterprise Specification provides a list of requirements that must be satisfied by any project in order to **implement 90 to 95 percent of business systems.** "Enterprise ready", in this context, does not refer to a platform of ONLY being capable of accomplishing technical feats such as "supporting http protocol" or "implementing specific data layer specifications", but rather that can...
+The Landry Enterprise Specification provides a list of requirements that must be satisfied by any project in order to **implement 90 to 95 percent of business systems use cases.** "Enterprise ready", in this context, does not refer to a platform of ONLY being capable of accomplishing technical feats such as "supporting http protocol" or "implementing specific data layer specifications", but can...

 * let end users create, update, and delete entities through a user interface and persist the entities in a remote data store.
-* Search and retrieve said entities.
+* search and retrieve said entities.
-* Execute workflows
+* execute workflows

 ... and implicitely supports all technical requierements to achieve this.
 In this capacity, "Enterprise ready" also requires minimal friction to the development process.